What does power cost?

 How do I change my address, start or end service, pay by credit card?

 Please contact a Customer Service Representative at (252)639-2750 who can best answer this question for you.

-The Capital Recovery Fees are designed to recover the future capital cost of replacing the water and/or sewer treatment and infrastructure capacity that is being consumed by new users of the system.
+System Development Fees are designed to recover the future capital cost of replacing the water and/or sewer treatment and infrastructure capacity that is being consumed by new users of the system.
 The fees are calculated by the City based on the projected water and sewer demand of the proposed user.
 The Connection Fees are designed to recover the actual material costs for the City crews physically making the new connection.

 Why does sewer service cost more than water service?